awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-custom-policy.md

 For more information, see [When Does CloudFront Check the Expiration Date and Time in a Signed URL?](private-content-signed-urls.md#private-content-check-expiration)

 **DateGreaterThan \(Optional\)**
 An optional start date and time for the URL in Unix time format \(in seconds\) and Coordinated Universal Time \(UTC\)\.
-Users are not allowed to access the object before the specified date and time\.
+Users are not allowed to access the file before the specified date and time\.
 Do not enclose the value in quotation marks\.

 **IpAddress \(Optional\)**
 The IP address of the client making the GET request\.
 Note the following:
-+ To allow any IP address to access the object, omit the `IpAddress` parameter\.
++ To allow any IP address to access the file, omit the `IpAddress` parameter\.
 + You can specify either one IP address or one IP address range\.
 For example, you can't set the policy to allow access if the client's IP address is in one of two separate ranges\.
 + To allow access from a single IP address, you specify: